 In a variation sequence the variation selector affects the appearance of the base character.
 Such changes in appearance may, in turn, have a visual impact on subsequent characters, particularly combining characters applied to that base character.
 For example, if the base character changes shape, that should result in a corresponding change in shape or position of applied combining marks.
 If the base character changes color, as can be the case for emoji style variation sequences, the color may also change for applied combining marks.
-If the base character changes in advance width, that would also change the positioning of subsequent spacing characters.
+If the base character changes the position of subsequent spacing characters.